Accessible Dartmouth Initiative

 The Accessible Dartmouth Initiative aims to integrate UDL into the Dartmouth curriculum to better meet the needs of all students, including neurodiverse students – those who learn differently due to conditions such as ADHD, autism, dyslexia – as well as first-generation college students, international students, English language learners, and students of other marginalized identities.

-Explore the Accessible Dartmouth Initiative's New Workbook
+Explore the Accessible Dartmouth Initiative's Workbook

 Practicing UDL in Higher Education is a digital workbook that offers both pedagogical context for and concrete examples of universal design for learning (UDL) strategies in post-secondary courses––many from Dartmouth classrooms!
 The workbook guides educators through the process of redesigning elements of their courses with the UDL framework by analyzing who their learners are, defining what access and inclusion mean in their contexts, identifying barriers, and exploring strategies to address them.